astoilkov/use-local-storage-state/readme.md

 Default: `undefined`

-The default value for server-rendering and hydration.
+The default value while server-rendering and hydrating.
 If not set, it will use `defaultValue` option instead.
 Set only if you want it to be different than the client value.

 #### `options.storageSync`